zmoog/ifq-buddy/README.md

 # ifq-buddy

-A Slack bot to handle the download of IFQ issues
+An AWS lambda written in Python to handle the download of IFQ issues

 ## Getting Started